-From Dr. Luana Marques, Expert in Health Anxiety (Watch the video that provided this information).
+From Dr. Luana Marques, Expert in Health Anxiety states:

 1) Embrace discomfort: "We're all biologically wired to push away our emotions.
 Yet, science teaches us the fighting our fear or anxiety actually makes things worse.
 Think about it this way: we're all riding a large wave of strong emotions right now and the worst thing any of us can do is come off that surfboard on the top of a wave.
 We need to let the wave bring us to shore.
 How do we embrace discomfort?
 One simple way is to label our emotions.
 By labeling emotions, we know that we can cool off our brains and be able to ride that wave to shore."

 2) Face facts and plan: "Right now we are inundated with a lot of information.
 The first thing we need to do is anchor ourselves on reliable types of information, like the World Health Organization and the US Centers for Disease Control and Prevention.
 Using that information will allow us to do the second thing, which is to plan for our new normal.
 By planning our new normal, we're able to help our brain predict a little more of what's happening and to cool off.
 One important thing to remember is as you plan your new routine, as you're working from home, make sure you're adding things that are good for your body and for your mind: exercising, eating regularly, connecting with others.
 These things not only bring down your health anxiety, but also help you to boost your immunce system, a key to fighting this virus."